7 Best Moka Pot Recipes Anyone Can Master

 Intense yet creamy and sweet, a cortado is a less-known version of espresso you can try to make at home with a Moka pot.
 All you need are steamed milk and a shot of strong coffee.

-• Two ounces of whole milk at room temperature
+• 2 oz whole milk at room temperature

 • Chocolate syrup to taste